aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/converting-splitting-and-appending/appending-a-document/_index.md

 url: /appending-a-document/
 aliases: [/appending-a-document/]
 keywords: "document append, convert word doc to html, save word file as pdf, go sdk, Python, C#, Java, Ruby, PHP, NodeJS, Go, Android, Swift"
 description: "Append Word documents in Python, C#, Java, Ruby, PHP, NodeJS, Go, Android, Swift using Aspose.Words Cloud.
-Recently we have introduced Go SDK for our Golang customers.Basically, appending documents is a very common task and is fully supported in Aspose.Words Cloud.
+Recently we have introduced Go SDK for our Golang customers.Basically, appending documents is a common task and is fully supported by Words Cloud API.
 The API allows you to append a document or documents, specified in the documentList parameter, to the original resource document.
 The changes are saved in the original resource document if the destFileName parameter is missing."
 weight: 10
 ---

-Appending documents is a very common task and is fully supported in Aspose.Words Cloud.
+Appending documents is a common task, that is fully supported by Words Cloud API.

 The API allows you to append a document or documents, specified in the **documentList** parameter, to the original resource document.
 The changes are saved in the original resource document if the **destFileName** parameter is missing.